 The taper fade has been a men’s cut mainstay for years.
 From a standard look to a creative twist, many different versions of the fade are available from your local barber.

+Nowadays, taper fades are not called other than the most iconic and timeless hairstyles for men.
 Their popularity is explained by the clean look and an element of interest they introduce into your style thanks to the gradual fade of length on the sides and in the back.
 Trendy fades often blend with facial hairstyles or feature side designs.
 Get inspiration from the classy looks below!

 Curly hair can stay natural while still being shown off in a low taper fade.
 This style is professional and classy, without sacrificing a bit of fun.